einar-hjortdal/peony/INFO.md

 there cannot exist more than one `region` with the same `country`, in order to show prices tax-exclusive to a select audience, a `price-list` must be used: its `includes_tax` property will override the `includes_tax` property set on `region`.

+### price_list, price_rules, discounts (WIP)

+A `price_list` allows to assign prices to `product_variant` that modify or override their regional price.
+It also allows to create volume pricing: prices only valid when a specific number of variants is purchased.

 ### `product`, `product_variant`, `inventory_item` and `inventory_level`